aaronk6/Cardano-MoneyMoney/README.md

 # Cardano-MoneyMoney

-Fetches balances from Cardano Blockchain Explorer and returns them as securities
+Fetches balances from Cardano Blockchain Explorer and returns them as securities.

+Requires MoneyMoney version **2.3.25** or greater.

 ## Extension Setup